dotnet/csharpstandard/standard/conformance.md

 A conforming implementation of C# shall not successfully translate source containing a \#error preprocessing directive unless it is part of a group skipped by conditional compilation.

-A conforming implementation of C# shall produce at least one diagnostic message if the source program violates any rule of syntax, or any negative requirement (defined as a "shall" or "shall not" or "error" or "warning" requirement), unless that requirement is marked with the words "no diagnostic is required".
+A conforming implementation of C# shall produce at least one diagnostic message if the source program violates any rule of syntax, or any negative requirement (defined as a “shall” or “shall not” or “error” or “warning” requirement), unless that requirement is marked with the words “no diagnostic is required”.

 A conforming implementation of C# is permitted to provide additional types, values, objects, properties, and methods beyond those described in this specification, provided they do not alter the behavior of any strictly conforming program.
 Conforming implementations are required to diagnose programs that use extensions that are ill formed according to this specification.
 Having done so, however, they can compile and execute such programs.
 (The ability to have extensions implies that a conforming implementation reserves no identifiers other than those explicitly reserved in this specification.)